tonyhsu17/Synchive/README.md

 ## Additional Features To Implement
 In no particular order:
+- Add java docs and comments for everything
 - Add command line ability (-nogui ...)
+(TODO TEST)

 "Release" Build
 - Add read from ID file for source